IST PANDEMIC PREPAREDNESS PLAN AND STAGE DESCRIPTIONS

 - Strict health and hygiene measures in school.

-- Continuously seek information and advice from relevant authorities including WHO, CDC, AEA/SOS, the Chinese/Tianjin governments and foreign embassies.
+- Continuously seek information and advice from relevant authorities including WHO, CDC, Raffles, the Chinese/Tianjin governments and foreign embassies.

 - Plan web-based academic program and other means for home study, for use in an emergency situation.